HALL OF FAME - 1975, 1977, 1984

 He bought his way into Formula 1 racing and very nearly paid for it with his life.
 Given up for dead after an appalling accident he recovered by what the medical profession called sheer force of will.
 His astonishingly quick return to the cockpit was called the most courageous comeback in sporting history.
 After winning two championships he got bored and left the sport, only to return again and win another.
 During his remarkable career he was called both a hero and a villain.
 The battle-scarred champion who defied both the odds and convention remains a sporting legend.

 On February 22, 1949, Nicholas Andreas Lauda was born in Vienna into a prominent Austrian business and banking dynasty.
 Paper manufacturing was how Niki's father made his fortune, though none of it would be made available for a contrary son who would surely bring the respected Lauda name into disrepute by playing at being a racing driver.
 To further educate himself in this field Niki forsook university and enrolled himself in racing's school of hard knocks, paying for it with money borrowed from Austrian banks.
-Starting in a Mini in 1968, he crashed his way through Formula Vee and Formula Three and in 1972 he bought his way into the March Formula Two and Formula One teams with another bank loan secured by his life insurance policy.
+Starting in a Mini in 1968, he crashed his way through Formula Vee and Formula 3 and in 1972 he bought his way into the March Formula 2 and Formula 1 teams with another bank loan secured by his life insurance policy.
 The uncompetitive Marches meant Niki was unable to prove his worth as a driver, let alone stave off pending bankruptcy.
 With no qualifications in any other line of work he had no choice but to keep on racing.

 For 1973 he talked his way into a complicated rent-a-ride deal with BRM.
 During that season his ever-improving results paid dividends in the form of a new contract that would forgive his debts in exchange for Niki staying with BRM for a further two years.
 Instead, he bought his way out of BRM with money from his new employer Enzo Ferrari, for whom he went to work in 1974.

 Ferrari, who hadn't had a champion since John Surtees in 1964, was impressed by the skinny, buck-toothed Austrian's self-confidence and no-nonsense work ethic, though rather taken aback by his brutal honesty.
 After his first test in the 1974 Ferrari 312 Niki informed Enzo that the car was "a piece of shit," but promised him he could make it raceworthy.
 Now in the spotlight as a possible Ferrari saviour, the media noted Lauda's cool, calculating clinical approach and nicknamed him 'The Computer.'
 However, The Computer's driving still had some glitches and he made several costly errors in 1974.
-Niki said that learning from mistakes was the fastest way to improve, corroborating this theory with a first Formula One victory in Spain, then another in Holland.
+Niki said that learning from mistakes was the fastest way to improve, corroborating this theory with a first Formula 1 victory in Spain, then another in Holland.

 In his 1975 Ferrari 312/T Niki stormed to victories in Monaco, Belgium, Sweden, France and the USA to become World Champion.
 All of Italy rejoiced at Ferrari's first driving title in over a decade, though the glory meant little to the unsentimental new hero.
 Claiming that his mounting collection of "useless" trophies was cluttering up his home in Austria, he gave them to the local garage in exchange for free car washes.